aces/Loris/docs/API/InstrumentFormat.md

                        to allow the user to explicitly not answer a question but require that some answer is entered.
                        If false, it should not.
-                       This is done instead of simply adding the option to Values to ensure consistency with other PageElement types such as date or text.
+                       This is done instead of adding the option to Values to ensure consistency with other PageElement types such as date or text.
                        Default: true.